NiceTSY/nice-cypher-add-ons/README.md

 ## How to use

-> All are optionnal and can be deactivated in the settings.
+> All are optional and can be deactivated in the settings.

 ### Creation Tool

 <p align="justify">
-It make now possible to drag journal entry with specified tag on the character sheet, linking the journal to the corresponding Descriptor / Focus / Type (works with the additional sentence as well).
+It makes now possible to drag a journal entry with specified tags on the character sheet, linking the journal to the corresponding Descriptor / Focus / Type (works with the additional sentence as well).
 This will also automatically add any tagged Abilities / Skills / Items from the journal on the actor.

 To understand how it works please read the <a href="https://github.com/NiceTSY/nice-cypher-add-ons/blob/main/Creation_Tool.md">Creation Tool Documentation</a>.
 </p>